arthurlormeauwall/OpenCvTester/README.md

 ## Features
-- Add and delete algorithms.
+- Add and delete filters.
 Group them in layers with opacity control over each layer in a Photoshop like style.
-- Tweak parameters and see changes to the resulting image in real-time.
+- Tweak parameters and see changes to the resulting frame in real-time.
 - Undo and redo with no limitation.